Vitamins like Vitamin D, calcium, and multivitamins are amongst the most popular dietary supplements people take.

-It has also been shown to improve cognition in young adults, with participants brains working less hard to achieve better mental health and performance.
+It has also been shown to improve cognition in young adults, with participants’ brains working less hard to achieve better mental health and performance.

-Another study published in the Journal of Neuroscience reports that lack of omega-3s can limit brain growth during fetal development and early life.
+Another study published in the Journal of Neuroscience reports that a lack of omega-3s can limit brain growth during fetal development and early life.

 Their findings suggest that women should maintain a balanced diet rich in omega-3 fatty acids during their pregnancy, both for their own health and for the health of their babies.

-Susana Cohen-Cory, Professor of Neurobiology & Behavior and her colleagues point how deficits in what are known as n-3 polyunsaturated fatty acids cause a molecular change in the developing brain that results in constrained growth of neurons and the synapses that connect them.
+Susana Cohen-Cory, Professor of Neurobiology & Behavior, and her colleagues point how deficits in what are known as n-3 polyunsaturated fatty acids cause a molecular change in the developing brain that results in constrained growth of neurons and the synapses that connect them.

-Docosahexaenoic acid (DHA) which is an omega-3 fatty acid that is primary structural component of the human brain, cerebral cortex—DHA plays a key role in the healthy creation of the central nervous system.
+Docosahexaenoic acid (DHA) which is an omega-3 fatty acid that is a primary structural component of the human brain, cerebral cortex—DHA plays a key role in the healthy creation of the central nervous system.